kevintuhumury/dashing-fitbit/README.md

 # Dashing widget for FITBIT®

 Fitbit widget for [Dashing](http://shopify.github.com/dashing), which uses the [Fitgem](https://github.com/whazzmaster/fitgem) gem to retrieve information from the [Fitbit API](https://dev.fitbit.com/).
-It displays today's steps (with the percentage of today's goal), the lifetime (total) steps, today's distance (with the percentage of today's goal), the lifetime (total) distance, today's calories burned (with the percentage of today's goal) and the very active minutes of the day.
-An example of some of these can be viewed [below](https://github.com/kevintuhumury/dashing-fitbit#preview)
+It displays today's steps (with the percentage of today's goal), the lifetime (total) steps, today's distance (with the percentage of today's goal), the lifetime (total) distance, today's calories burned (with the percentage of today's goal) and the active minutes (with the percentage of today's goal) of the day.
+Each view which has a goal and thus a percentage, shows the progress in a graph.
+These graphs and it's icon will change color depending on which percentage you've reached.
+An example of some of the variations can be viewed [below](https://github.com/kevintuhumury/dashing-fitbit#preview)

 ## Dependencies